cbab/babeltrace/doc/bindings/python/source/examples.rst

 ===================

-The :ref:`reader API <reader-api>` includes everything needed to open one to many traces, and iterate their events in order.
+The :ref:`reader API <reader-api>` includes everything needed to open traces and iterate on events in order.

 Open one trace and print all event names
 ----------------------------------------

-This minimalist example shows how to open a single CTF trace (its path is read from the first command line argument here), iterate all its events, and print their names.
+This example shows how to open a single CTF trace, iterate on all the events, and print their names.

 .. code-block:: python

    import babeltrace.reader
    import sys

+   # Get trace path from the command line
+   trace_path = sys.argv[1]

    trace_collection = babeltrace.reader.TraceCollection()

-   trace_collection.add_trace(sys.argv[1], 'ctf')
+   trace_collection.add_trace(trace_path, 'ctf')

    for event in trace_collection.events:
        print(event.name)